ibexa/documentation-user/docs/publishing.md

     ## Review workflow

-    The review Workflow in eZ Enterprise is handled by a functionality called Flex Workflow.
-    Flex Workflow operates on drafts of Content items.
+    The review Workflow in eZ Enterprise operates on drafts of Content items.

-    After creating a new Content item or making changes to it, do not publish it, but instead activate **Send for Review** in the menu and select a user.
+    When working on a Content item draft, do not publish it, but instead click **Send for review** in the menu and select a user.
-    This user will then be notified of your request and will be able to view your draft.
+    This user will be notified of your request and will be able to view your draft.
-    Then they can introduce their own modifications, creating a new draft, or leave your draft as it is.
+    Then they can introduce their own modifications and create a new draft, or leave your draft as it is.
     Finally, they can publish the latest draft (yours or their own) or send it on to another reviewer.

     ### Reviewing a draft